peterhinch/micropython-micro-gui/README.md

 ## 16.1 Tstat widget

+This subclass of `Meter` is also a `passive` widget but provides for callbacks which run in response to specific changes in the object's value.

-This subclass of `Meter` supports one or more `Region` instances.
+The class supports one or more `Region` instances.
 Visually these appear as colored bands on the scale.
-If the meter's value enters, leaves or crosses one of these bands a callback is triggered which receives an arg indicating the nature of the change which caused the trigger.
-For example an alarm might be triggered on entry or traverse through a region from below, and cleared by an exit or traverse from above.
+If the meter's value enters, leaves or crosses one of these bands a callback is triggered.
+This receives an arg indicating the nature of the change which caused the trigger.
+For example an alarm might be triggered when the value, initially below the region, enters it or crosses it.
+The alarm might be cleared on exit or if crossed from above.
 Hysteresis as used in thermostats is simple to implement.
+Examples of these techniques may be found in `gui.demos.tstat.py`.

 Regions may be modified, added or removed programmatically.

 Constructor args and methods are as per `Meter`.
 The `Tstat` class adds the following method:
  1. `del_region` Arg: a `Region` instance.
 Deletes the region.
+No callback will run.

 ### 16.1.1 Region class